mvisonneau/tfcw/docs/configuration_syntax.md

 }
 ```

-### Provider block types (or subblocks 🤷‍♂️)
+## Provider block types

-Provider blocks can be used under either `defaults`, `tfvar` or `envvar` blocks.
+Provider block types (or subblocks 🤷‍♂️) can be used under either `defaults`, `tfvar` or `envvar` blocks.
 They represent the necessary configuration to access the data from the provider.
 There is currently 3 kind of provider blocks:

 - [vault](#vault) to fetch values from [Vault](https://www.vaultproject.io/)
 - [s5](#s5) to fetch values through [s5](https://github.com/mvisonneau/s5)